Personal genomics: Other uses

 In 2018, police arrested Joseph James DeAngelo, the prime suspect for the Golden State Killer or East Area Rapist, and William Earl Talbott II, the prime suspect in the murders of Jay Cook and Tanya Van Cuylenborg in 1987.
 These arrests were based on the personal genomics uploaded to an open-source database, GEDmatch, which allowed investigators to compare DNA recovered from crime scenes to the DNA uploaded to the database by relatives of the suspect.
-In December 2018, FamilyTreeDNA changed its terms of service to allow law enforcement to use their service to identify suspects of "a violent crime" or identify the remains of victims.
+In December 2018, Family TreeDNA changed its terms of service to allow law enforcement to use their service to identify suspects of "a violent crime" or identify the remains of victims.
 The company confirmed it was working with the FBI on at least a handful of cases.
 Since then, nearly 50 suspects in crimes of assault, rape or murder have been arrested using the same method.

 Personal genomics have also allowed investigators to identify previously unknown bodies using GEDmatch (the Buckskin Girl, Lyle Stevik and Joseph Newton Chandler III).